 - Roti or Chapati

-- Add the lentils, butternut squash and water to a large saucepan and put over a medium heat.
+- Add the lentils, butternut squash and water to a large saucepan or casserole pot and put over a medium heat.
 Bring to the boil and skim any ‘scum’ off the top.
 Reduce to a simmer for 20-30 minutes until the lentils are tender, and beginning to break apart.

 For the Tadka

 - Using a food processor or mini chopper (I use my Bosch Food Processor) pulse the onion, tomatoes, tomato puree, garlic and ginger until a coarse paste forms.
 Alternatively finely chop the onion and tomatoes and mince or grate the ginger and garlic.

-- Heat a saucepan over a medium heat with a tablespoon of oil or ghee.
+- Heat a saucepan or cast iron frying pan over a medium heat with a tablespoon of oil or ghee.
 Add the cumin seeds and mustard seeds and allow them to sizzle for 1 minute, stirring regularly.
 Keep a close eye so they don’t burn.
 Then add the ground coriander and turmeric and stir for 30 seconds before adding the onion, tomato, garlic and ginger paste.
-Cook for 5 to 10 minutes, stirring regularly, until most of the water has evaporated.
+Cook for 5 to 10 minutes, stirring regularly until most of the water has evaporated.
 Then add the garam masala.

 To put it together